 Celebrating Family History in Ohio – 1996

-The poster is a full color print measuring 19″ by 25″ in size.
+The poster is a full color print measuring 19″ by 25″.
 It is produced from a specially made photograph created by the society’s curatorial and graphics staff and printed on coated stock.
 The paper for the poster has been donated by the Mead Paper Company.

 SOA appreciates contributions in support of the poster.
 As of September 1, the Ohio Genealogical Society; its Delaware County, Hamilton County and Morgan County chapters; and the Delaware County Historical Society have made contributions for the printing.
 SOA will acknowledge these, and additional contributions as well, in future publications.